ljavuras/obsidian-power-tools/README.md

 To fix this, manually move the note to the preferred location, and insert the tempelate manually with _Templater_.

 ### Permanent fix
-Use _Tempelater_'s folder templates feature, combine with absolute paths in the template will fix it.
+Use _Templater_'s folder templates feature, combine with absolute paths in the template will fix it.